yjlo123/runtime-tutorial/raw.md

 prt $y
 ```

-Use `tim N now` to get the current timestamp.
+Use `tim N now` to get the current timestamp in millisecond.

 ### User Key Press
 There is a special value, `$lastkey`, which records the user's last pressed key code.